lhdjung/unsum/README.md

 [SPRITE](https://lukaswallrich.github.io/rsprite2) generates random
 datasets that could have led to the reported statistics.
-However, CLOSURE is exhaustive, so it always finds all such datasets.
+However, CLOSURE is exhaustive, so it always finds all such datasets, not just a random sample of them.
+For the same reason, SPRITE runs fast when CLOSURE may take too long.

 [GRIM and GRIMMER](https://lhdjung.github.io/scrutiny/) test reported summary statistics for consistency, but CLOSURE is the ultimate